bsmith89/StrainFacts/README.md

     - [ ] Move choice of strain numbers for fit and init apps to a set of helper functions.
     - [ ] Refactor CLI app architecture to be more intuitive.
 - [ ] Memoization of expensive calculations on wrapped Datasets and DataArrays.
+- [ ] Better tools for model selection (e.g. more evaluation scores based on only metagenotypes and fits)